maxhaller/LOntoCA/README.md

 ## How to Run the Project

 All commands listed below are expected to be run from the root directory of this project.
+[Conda](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) is assumed to be used as a package manager.

 ### Install Dependencies